adkinsrs/sadkins_site/misc.md

   * Reached the credits
 * May 10 - Lil' Gator Game - Switch
 * May 25 - Metaphor: ReFantazio - PC
+* May 28 - Duck Detective: The Secret Salami - PC

 ### Books I have read